Some recent news:

 I am not a photographer by trade.
 I am a professor of English language and literature.
 I am not trying to change professions: I am expanding the one I have.
 Cross-disciplinary work is prized in a university where such topics as creativity, artistic self-expression, risk, and even the first amendment are valued.

-In addition, several years ago I gave a presentation--showed one hundred of my photographs and read from one of my essays--about my experiences photographing women and, specifically, the reaction to erotic imagery in the university today, at a conference held by The School of Visual Arts in New York City.
+Several years ago I gave a presentation--showed one hundred of my photographs and read from one of my essays--about my experiences photographing women and, specifically, the reaction to erotic imagery in the university today, at a conference held by The School of Visual Arts in New York City.

 The fact that I am not a professional photographer but I am exclusively interested, here anyway, in photographing women does not make me a "GWC."
 (For anyone just surfing here, a "GWC" is a "guy with a camera"; it is a derogatory term well known among experienced models and professional photographers for a guy who is using his camera as a ruse to get next to the models.
 He does not want to make art; he wants to make the models.)
 It is important to understand the following fact: just because a man with a camera is not a professional photographer does not mean he cannot be professional in his dealings with a model.
 I am here to make the best art I can with a camera (and Photoshop).
 I am here because I want to make more and better photographs.